 - Use a consistent color scheme (no more than 3-4 colors) to create a cohesive look in your classroom.

-Cheap Storage Solutions
+Cheap Storage Solutions for Teachers

 - Ziploc bags: These are outstanding for containerizing within a container.
 I love them because they come in so many sizes and you can add labels or write directly on the bag.